jnoortheen/django-utils-plus/README.md

 ## Testing

     - clone the repo and run migrations
-    - `python manage.py test` will run all the test for the utils_plus app
+    - `fab test` will run all the test for the app